puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules.md

 separate and self-contained, they're much easier to test, maintain, and share than a collection of one-off solutions.

-Though there are some technical aspects to how Puppet treats modules, at their root they're little more than a conventional directory structure and some naming standards.
+At their root, modules are little more than a structure of directories and manifests that follow Puppet's naming conventions.
 The module file structure gives Puppet a consistent way to locate whatever classes, files, templates, plugins, and binaries are required to fulfill the function of the module.

 Modules and the module directory structure also provide an important way to